“The mountains are calling and I must go.”

 Did you know that spending just 15 minutes in the woods reduces your levels of cortisol (NY Times)?
 High levels of cortisol cause all sorts of health problems, from lower immune function to increased weight gain.
 Elevated cortisol is also a factor in depression, mental illness, and shorter life expectancy.
 Getting outside in nature is a fantastic way to lower those levels almost instantly.

-Spending time in nature has also been scientifically proven to increase creativity.
+Spending time in nature has also been scientifically proven to foster creativity.
 A study run in 2012 showed that after a few days out on the trail immersed in nature, backpackers were 50% more creative on word association tests than those who were given the tests without spending time outside.

 Scientists believe that nature calms down the prefrontal cortex, which allows your brain to access a network of its many other regions that can lead to flashes of insight.
 This happens when you’re in a state of “soft fascination” - like appreciating the natural beauty around you when you’re hiking, or sitting on the banks of a body of water and watching the currents flow.
 It’s no wonder that artists, writers, and other creative types often seek out natural spaces to do their best work.